chakrits/Practice/knowledge/Postman/readme.md

-# How to set date format
+# How to set date format?

 Here is the code to set the date format using the moment.js library in JavaScript.
 The format of the date is set to "DD/MM/YYYY HH:mm:ss" which represents day/month/year hours:minutes:seconds.
 This code can be used in a pre-request script or test in tools like Postman to generate a timestamp or date stamp for requests or tests.